 - a.
 Students are expected to be active participants in the learning process.
-This includes participating in class discussions, thinking about questions posed by the teacher and by classmates, construct viable mathematical arguments, and to help create an atmosphere that is conducive to learning. - b.
+This includes participating in class discussions, thinking about questions posed by the teacher and by classmates, constructing viable mathematical arguments, and helping to create an atmosphere that is conducive to learning. - b.
 Students are expected to be responsible students.
 Responsible students are ready to learn throughout class by having required materials, being respectful of others and self, and being focused on mathematics.
-Students are also expected to complete assigned tasks (homework, class work, and other assignments), and seek extra help from the classroom teacher, as needed.
+Students are also expected to complete assigned tasks (homework, class work, and other assignments), and seek extra help from the classroom teacher as needed.
 Furthermore, responsible students will correct mistakes on homework and quizzes and will do their best to learn for understanding. - c.
 Students are expected to show knowledge of all course objectives and apply that knowledge to real world situations.
 Furthermore, retention of material beyond the unit assessments in necessary.
 Students are expected to apply previously learned mathematics to new content to strengthen their mathematical understanding.
 Students will be expected to apply algebraic, numerical, and graphical reasoning to solve problems and explain their reasoning to others. - d.
+Students will be asked to synthesize, analyze and evaluate mathematical concepts to create further mathematical ideas. - e.
 The TI-Nspire is required.